samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Thanks to Jiiks for BetterDiscord
 - Big thanks to Nirewen for inspiration to write new version using embeds and for some code (parsing) of his [Citador plugin](https://github.com/nirewen/Citador)
 - Thanks to Hammock & Natsulus for their's [Replyer plugin](https://github.com/cosmicsalad/Discord-Themes-and-Plugins/blob/master/plugins/replyer.plugin.js) that was used as template for first version of my plugin
+- Thanks to romashko for hot-fixing Quoter v3.5.1

 ## Installation